Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Experiments

 \section{Experiments}

 We apply our algorithm, described in~\cref{alg:ecp_name} to three different experiments.
 For all experiments, we normalize all parameters $\theta$ to the range $[0, 1]$, and unless otherwise specified, we generate reference points uniformly in the $D$-dimensional hypercube $x \in [0, 1]^D$ where $D$ is the dimensionality of the parameter space.
-We use the Euclidean or L2 distance as a metric to calculate DRP regions.
+We use the Euclidean or L2 distance as a metric to calculate TARP regions.
+We explore the dependence on the reference point distribution and the distance metric in~\cref{sec:dependence}.